CTM80255 - Groups: group relief: non coinciding accounting periods or group relationships: example

 C’s claim from D (no prior surrenders or claims)

-D’s ‘unused part of the surrenderable amount for the overlapping period’ ( CTM80235) is the same as its ‘surrenderable amount for the overlapping period’ ( CTM80230).
+D’s ‘unused part of the surrenderable amounts’ is the same as its ‘surrenderable amount for the overlapping period’ (CTM80230).
 This is because there have been no prior surrenders of D’s losses.
 It is:

 A’s claim from D (prior surrender)